andcadev/TLC_Daemon/README.md

 - Pluggable stop mechanisms
 - Reusable async execution patterns

 TLC_Daemon is intentionally minimal.
 Task orchestration, messaging, and more complex patterns can be built on top of it.
-This toolkit may provide the foundation, not the full building.
+This toolkit may provide the foundation, not the full solution.

 ## Requirements